mentorpaired/core/CONTRIBUTING.md

 ### Merging a PR (for maintainers only)

-A PR can only be merged into master by a maintainer if:
+A PR can only be merged into staging by a maintainer if:

 * It is passing CI.
 * It has no requested changes
-* It is up-to-date with current master
+* It is up-to-date with current staging branch

 Any maintainer is allowed to merge a PR if all of these conditions are met.